Dellaraam/TOR_phylogenetics/README.md

 ### FASTA_Files

-+ Sub-Directories contain fasta files for the TOR components original 90 species found in Tatabe et al
++ Sub-Directories contain fasta files for the TOR components original 90 species found in Shiozaki et al

 + HMMER results for TOR components original 90 species found in Tatabe et al

 ### GitHub_CSV

-+ `Raw_Data_Archived`: all raw dat is for the HMMR data and taxonomic information for specific clades.
-	+ Sub-directories starting with `Updated`(from NCBI) or ending in `JGI`(from JGI)

-+ `Jsons_JGI` and `Jsons_NCBI`: the Json files of all the BUSCO results for specific clades.
++ `Alveolata_Groups_Information`: Assembly information for taxonomic groups in the Alveolata clade

 + `BUSCO`: all BUSCO results for specific clades

 + `Cleaned_JGI_csv`: the filtered data for the HMMR data and taxonomic information for specific clades downloaded from JGI

 + `Cleaned_NCBI_csv`: the filtered data for the HMMR data and taxonomic information for specific clades downloaded from NCBI

++ `Jsons_JGI` and `Jsons_NCBI`: the Json files of all the BUSCO results for specific clades.

++ `Raw_Data_Archived`: all raw dat is for the HMMR data and taxonomic information for specific clades.
+	+ Sub-directories starting with `Updated`(from NCBI) or ending in `JGI`(from JGI)

++ Assembly information for various clades and sub-groups

+### HMMER_Results

++ Original HMMER results for the 90 species found in Shiozaki et al

 ### IDs